zeux/volk/README.md

 The second option requires you to change the application code to store one `VolkDeviceTable` per `VkDevice` and call functions from this table instead.

+Device entrypoints are loaded using `vkGetDeviceProcAddr`; when no layers are present, this commonly results in most function pointers pointing directly at the driver functions, minimizing the call overhead.
+When layers are loaded, the entrypoints will point at the implementations in the first applicable layer, so this is compatible with any layers including validation layers.

 ## License

 This library is available to anybody free of charge, under the terms of MIT License: